Parade State

 Z – The Commanding Officer’s Jeep

-Our unit was a cooperating unit of School of Artillery, Devlali.
-We had to provide equipment and soldiers for smooth conduct of training of students of various courses.
-This was at a time when I was a single parent CO as Marina had migrated to Canada by then.
-The responsibility of bringing up our children now rested solely on me.
+Our unit was a cooperating unit of the School of Artillery, Devlali.
+We provided equipment and soldiers to ensure the smooth conduct of training for students of various courses.
+This was at a time when I was a single parent CO – Marina had already migrated to Canada.
+The responsibility of bringing up our children rested solely on me.

-My residence was about 400 m behind the unit with the Officers’ Mess in between.
-Thus I could walk to the unit or Officers’ Mess at any time and hardly ever used the Z.
+My residence was about 400 metre behind the unit, with the Officers’ Mess in between.
+I could walk to the unit or the Mess at any time, and hardly ever used the Z.

-One day our daughter Nidhi, a grade 6 student, returning from school asked, “Dad, are you a CO?
+One day, our daughter Nidhi, a Grade 6 student, returned from school with a question.
+“Dad, are you a CO?

-Everyone in my class tell me that you cannot be a CO,” she said.
+Everyone in my class tells me that you cannot be a CO,” she said.

-I was taken aback by her reason.
-“They say that if I am a CO’s daughter, I would be dropped at school on a Z and not be cycling down to school,” she replied quite innocently.
+Her reason left me taken aback.
+“They say that if I am a CO’s daughter, I would be dropped at school on a Z, and not cycling down to school,” she replied, with the innocence only a child can possess.

 OK.
-I am not a CO then.
-You continue to cycle to school,” I justified.
+I am not a CO, then.
+You continue to cycle to school,” I said, offering a justification that satisfied her young mind.

-One morning I received a call from a senior Staff Officer at the School of Artillery Headquarters.
-His concern was that our Regimental officers travelled in jeeps while Colonels of Tactical and Field Wings – many approved as Brigadiers – were travelling on their scooters.
-It was not that our officers were travelling on Jeeps, even their ladies used it.
-Surely it was an eyesore for those Colonels who had commanded their regiments ‘well’; else they would not have been posted to School of Artillery.
+One morning, I received a call from a senior Staff Officer at the School of Artillery Headquarters.
+His concern was delicate but pointed: our Regimental officers were travelling in jeeps while Colonels of the Tactical and Field Wings – many approved for Brigadier rank – were travelling on their scooters.
+It was not just the officers; even their ladies used the vehicles.
+This was evidently an eyesore for those Colonels who had commanded their regiments well – else they would not have been posted to the School of Artillery.

-I explained to this Staff Officer “When some of these Colonels were commanding their regiments, they had five Jeeps – one for the CO, one for his wife, one for his daughter, one for his son and one for his dog.
-I have only one and the rest are shared by other officers.
-It is my command, and I will decide what to do with my jeeps and henceforth please keep away from my command functions.”
+I did not mince words in my response.
+“When some of these Colonels were commanding their regiments, they had five jeeps – one for the CO, one for his wife, one for his daughter, one for his son, and one for his dog.
+I have only one, and the rest are shared by other officers.
+This is my command, and I will decide what to do with my jeeps.
+Henceforth, please keep away from my command functions.

-On a Saturday I was informed by our Adjutant that the in-laws of Captain Vikrant, who joined us just a week before, are in station.
+On a Saturday, our Adjutant informed me that the in-laws of Captain Vikrant – who had joined us just a week earlier – were in station.

-During the evening get together I asked Captain Vikrant “What are you doing tomorrow?
+During the evening gathering, I asked Captain Vikrant, “What are you doing tomorrow?
 It’s a Sunday.”

 My in-laws want to visit Shirdi,” he replied.